Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Abstract

 \section{Abstract}

-Accurate and interpretable detection of depressive language in social media is useful for early interventions of mental health conditions, and has important implications for both clinical practice and broader public health efforts.
-In this paper, we investigate the performance of large language models (LLMs) and traditional machine learning classifiers across three classification tasks involving social media data: binary depression classification, depression severity classification, and differential diagnosis classification among depression, PTSD, and anxiety.
-Our study compares zero-shot LLMs with supervised classifiers trained on both conventional text embeddings and LLM-generated summary embeddings.
-Our experiments reveal that while zero-shot LLMs demonstrate strong generalization capabilities in binary classification, they struggle with fine-grained ordinal classifications.
-In contrast, classifiers trained on summary embeddings generated by LLMs demonstrate competitive, and in some cases superior, performance on the classification tasks, particularly when compared to models using traditional text embeddings.
-Our findings demonstrate the strengths of LLMs in mental health prediction, and suggest promising directions for better utilization of their zero-shot capabilities and context-aware summarization techniques.
+Accurate and interpretable detection of depressive language in social media can support early identification of mental health conditions and inform timely interventions.
+In this paper, we investigate the use of large language models (LLMs) and traditional machine learning classifiers for three social media-based mental health prediction tasks: binary depression classification, depression severity classification, and differential diagnosis among depression, PTSD, and anxiety.
+We compare zero-shot LLMs with supervised classifiers trained on conventional text embeddings, psycholinguistic features, and embeddings derived from LLM-generated mental health summaries.
+Across multiple publicly available social media text datasets and five-fold cross-validation experiments, we find that zero-shot LLMs exhibit strong performance and generalization in binary depression classification, but struggle with fine-grained severity prediction.
+In contrast, supervised models trained on LLM summary embeddings often achieve more accurate and consistent performance, particularly for multi-class and ordinal classification tasks.
+These findings highlight both the strengths and limitations of current LLMs for mental health prediction and suggest that using LLMs as semantic interpreters, rather than solely as end-to-end classifiers, may provide a promising direction for building more effective and interpretable mental health assessment systems.